roboteng/a11y-agent-bridge/README.md

 - ✅ Full accessibility tree traversal with children enumeration
 - ✅ Actions: `focus`, `press`, `increment`, `decrement`
-- ✅ Unix socket transport
+- ✅ HTTP transport with JSON-RPC protocol
+- ✅ CORS-enabled for web-based clients
-- ✅ Finding UI elements by traversing the tree
+- ✅ Finding UI elements by name and traversing the tree
 - ✅ Performing actions on buttons, sliders, and other controls
-- ✅ Successfully tested with egui applications
+- ✅ Successfully tested with egui and Dioxus applications

 ## Architecture